hoodunit/purescript-react-native-todomvc/README.md

-## PureScript on React Native - Sample App
+## PureScript on React Native - TodoMVC

-This is a sample app showing how to use PureScript on React Native.
-It has only been tested on Android but may also work for iOS.
-This duplicates the simple React Native example app found from the [React Native tutorial](https://facebook.github.io/react-native/doc/tutorial.html#content).
+This is a todo app for Android in the style of [TodoMVC](http://todomvc.com) using PureScript wrappers for React Native.
+It has only been tested on Android but may, in theory, work for iOS with small changes.

 To install and run the app: